EOxServer/eoxserver/Readme.md

 make all-pdf
 ```

-The pdf documentation is generated as EOxServer.pdf
+The pdf documentation is generated as *EOxServer.pdf*.

 ### Windows

-Run

 ```sh
 cd <path_to_docs_directory>/sphinx